ddzialak/send_sms_via_ZTE_MF283_plus/README.md

 111222333: aunt
 111222333: Janny

-# default is a special definition that receive all other SMS-es
+# "default" is a special definition that receive all other SMS-es
-# but to make it working "sms --check" must be invoked.
+# but to make it working "zte-cli --check" must be invoked.
 123444567: default
 ```